Jeanloup-droid/mobileAppDev/README.md

 # mobileAppDev
 Mobile Application Development - TD3 - Code explanation

- - Content :

  - Explain how you ensure user is the right one starting the app

 The user has to type the id corresponding to the account he wants to access to have access to the account.